 At Story Institute, we believe that paying for quality, industry-ready education shouldn’t hurt!
-That’s why we keep our tuitions affordable and make it easy to pay, including setting up instalment plans that work for you.
+That’s why we keep our tuitions affordable and have instalment plans that work for you.

 Taking Out A Student Loan: Is It Worth It?